madmachineio/MadExamples/AdvancedIO/MidiPlayer/README.md

-# MidePlayer
+# MidiPlayer

-This demo uses multiple PWM channels to prodece audio from MIDI files.
-A MIDI exporter program is needed to generate a .swift file which is compiled with our project.
+This demo uses multiple PWM channels to produce audio from MIDI file.
+A MIDI exporter program is needed to generate a .swift file which is compiled with the project.

 The PWM outputs are combined and amplified by LM386 audio amplifier.